 93% of consumers who have participated in telehealth said it saved them money — up to $100 compared to visits in other care settings.

+Another common telehealth trend that circulates many payer conversations is risk management.
 You may be familiar with this statistic: The sickest 5% of patients account for half of all healthcare spending in the U.S. These patients are sometimes referred to as “super-users” because they suffer from comorbidities and have complicated treatment plans.

 How does that translate into the payer world?
 According to Danielle Phelps Swartz, Senior Director of Care Coordination and Integration at Geisinger Health Plan: Just 1.2% of high-risk patients drive approximately 30% of costs for payers.
-The Geisenger Health Plan provides coverage to over 2.4 million members in central Pennsylvania and New Jersey.
+The Geisinger Health Plan provides coverage to over 2.4 million members in central Pennsylvania and New Jersey.
 In her role, Swartz oversees strategic initiatives, focused on complex case management, to help mitigate risk with these sorts of vulnerable patient populations.

-As early as 2008, Geisinger began using remote patient monitoring (RPM) when it supplied patients at high risk of heart failure with bluetooth scales equipped with interactive voice technology.
+As early as 2008, Geisinger began using remote patient monitoring (RPM) when it supplied patients at high risk of heart failure with Bluetooth scales equipped with interactive voice technology.
 They have since expanded such RPM capabilities by providing members with “radar vests which detect other heart failure symptoms, such as fluid build-up in the lungs.”
 Geisinger estimates they have saved $3.30 on every dollar spent on the RPM initiative, and have reduced admissions for these patients at risk of heart failure.

 In another telehealth effort, Geisinger partnered with Force Therapeutics in 2016 to enhance orthopedic care for patients undergoing hip and knee surgeries.
-Patients are provided with educational and exercise videos, prompts and forms to provide information about their progress, and a portal to communicate with their clinical teams.
-The Force Therapeutics telehealth partnership alone has resulted in a “30% reduction in hospital length of stay, 56% reduction in skilled nursing facility utilization, and an 18% reduction in readmissions.”
+Patients are provided with educational and exercise videos, prompts, and forms to provide information about their progress, and a portal to communicate with their clinical teams.
+The Force Therapeutics telehealth partnership alone has resulted in a “30% reduction in hospital length of stay, a 56% reduction in skilled nursing facility utilization, and an 18% reduction in readmissions.”

 AHIP, in a related report, says that by preventing unnecessary and costly emergent or acute care, telehealth has the potential to save more than $6 billion annually.